 What is Auxtral?

-Auxtral is a free and open operating system based on Debian GNU / Linux designed for use on desktop and laptop PCs.
+Auxtral is a free and open source operating system based on Debian GNU/Linux designed for use on desktop PCs and laptops.

 Is Auxtral suitable for individuals?

 Absolutely.
 Auxtral is designed to be comfortable and easy to use, but also powerful and configurable.
 Everything is done to improve the user experience.

 Of course.
 Auxtral provides Long Term Support (LTS) releases that are supported for a lifetime of 5 years.